Slacklining: Urbanlining

 Urbanlining or urban slacklining combines all the different styles of slacklining.
 It is practiced in urban areas, for example in city parks and on the streets.
 Most urban slackliners prefer wide 2 in lines for tricklining on the streets, but some may use narrow (5/8 or 1 in) lines for longline purposes or for waterlining.
 Also see the other sections of slackline styles below.

 One type of urbanlining is timelining, where one tries to stay on a slackline for as long as possible without falling down.
-This takes tremendous concentration and focus of will, and is a great endurance training for postural muscles.
+This takes tremendous concentration and focus of will, and is great endurance training for postural muscles.

 Another type of urbanlining is streetlining, which combines street workout power moves with the slackline's dynamic, shaky, bouncy feeling.
 The main aspects include static handstands, super splits—hands and feet together, planche, front lever, back lever, one arm handstand and other unusual extreme moves that are evolving in street workout culture.